joelmartinez/Static-Site-Generator/README.md

 =====================

-CLI tool to generate a static site from a Wordpress export file.
+CLI tool to generate a static site from a Wordpress export file, and markdown content.
  Uses RazorEngine as the templating engine, and a Wordpress post export file as the input.

-This is, at least initially, being written primarily to support the move of my blog (http://codecube.net) off of Wordpress.
+This was originally written primarily to support the move of my blog (http://codecube.net) off of Wordpress.
 However this tool could be generalized into a more broadly useful tool given time and attention :)

 In the meantime, it can be easily customized.